barreleye/barreleye/README.md

 This will do the following:

 - Run migrations (including seeding with a random public Ethereum RPC node)
-- Start the server, which will handle API requests
+- Start the server, which will handle admin & analytics API requests
 - Start the indexer, which will:
   - Store extracted blockchain data in Parquet files locally
   - Store relational data in SQLite locally
   - Store warehouse data in DuckDB locally

-For production you'd probably want to store extracted blockchain data in S3 or GCS:
+For production you'd probably want to store extracted blockchain data in anything S3-compatible (S3, GCS, MinIO, etc):

 ```bash
 ./barreleye \